Diamondbacks' Jimmie Sherfy: Dominating in relief at Triple-A

 Sherfy, 25, has compiled a 1.62 ERA to go with a 0.79 WHIP, 43:3 K:BB and 12 saves in 33.1 innings with Triple-A Reno this season.

 As the statistics illustrate, Sherfy has been lights out as Reno's ninth-inning man this season, which recently earned him a spot on the Pacific Coast League All-Star team.
 Sherfy has flashed strikeout stuff throughout every stop in the minors, but the improved control he's shown in 2017 has perhaps accelerated his big-league timeline.
-Since he already possesses a spot on the 40-man roster, Sherfy is a strong bet to get his first taste of the majors as a September callup if he continues to excel at Reno over the next month and change.
+Since he already possesses a spot on the 40-man roster, Sherfy is a strong bet to get his first taste of the majors as a September call-up if he continues to excel at Reno over the next month and change.

 More News